MurrayIII/UnicodeMathML/README.md

 * The \intent (ⓘ) and \arg (ⓐ) options are defined for enclosures, factorials, fences, atoms, sub/superscripts, and other expressions, thereby enabling the user to add intents explicitly to these constructs.
 * \abs for unambiguous entry of absolute value with the absolute-value intent attribute. \choose along with its intent attribute (binomial-coefficient).
 Intent attributes are included for UnicodeMath equation arrays, matrices, and determinants.
 * Default intents are defined for \abs, \choose, \cases, fences, n-ary objects, math-function objects, transpose objects, and double-struck italic symbols like differential d (ⅆ).
 This improves MathML readablity and supports round-tripping these concepts via MathML.
+* Context menu for user to add intents in output window.

 ## To do:
-* Improve drag-and-drop UI; delete source content unless Ctrl key is depressed while dragging
+* Improve drag-and-drop UI
 * Improve caret placement in output-display editing
 * Left-arrow navigation; Ctrl+arrow navigation.
 Polish right-arrow navigation
 * Shift+arrow selection
-* Write user manual
+* Improve Help content